What is There is an overdue payment under your name EMAIL?

 There is an overdue payment under your name.
 Please, settle your debts ASAP. is a new ‘sextortion’ scam.
 Sextortion is a scam that targets victims via Email/SMS/text messages.
 This scam tries to guilt victims into paying off someone claiming to have secretly recorded video or compromising information.
 Scammers use a database of stolen email credentials to send out scam messages to millions of people around the World.
 The messages are sent to email addresses exposed in previous known data breaches in which the user email address and password has been compromised.

-In some cases, sextortion scam messages may contain real passwords that the victim has used in the past (or even uses).
+In some cases, sextortion scam emails may contain real passwords that the victim has used in the past (or even uses).
 Usually passwords are appended to these messages as proof, that is, if the password was actually used by the victim, then what is described in the email is true.
 Scammers get these real passwords by buying them on darknet.

 - What is There is an overdue payment under your name EMAIL?